mmann1123/pyGIS/pygis/docs/e_interpolation.md

 # Plot data
 counties.plot(ax = ax, color = 'bisque', edgecolor = 'dimgray')
+coords_rain_train_gdf.plot(ax = ax, marker = 'o', color = 'limegreen', markersize = 3)
-rainfall.plot(ax = ax, marker = 'o', color = 'dodgerblue', markersize = 3)
+coords_rain_test_gdf.plot(ax = ax, marker = 'o', color = 'royalblue', markersize = 3)
 random_points.plot(ax = ax, marker = 'o', color = 'lightseagreen', markersize = 100)

 # Set title
 ax.set_title('San Francisco Bay Area - Rainfall Measurement Locations & Random Points', fontdict = {'fontsize': '15', 'fontweight' : '3'})
 ```

+In the map above, the green and blue points are the rainfall points that we loaded separated into the training set and testing set, respectively.
+The large turquoise (blue-green) points are the random points that we generated.

 ## Thiessen Polygons (Voronoi Diagrams)

 Thiessen polygons (also known as Voronoi diagrams) polygons allow us to perform nearest neighbor interpolation, which is perhaps the most basic type of interpolation.
 Thiessen polygons are be constructed around each sampled point so all the space within a specific polygon is closest in distance to that sampled point (as compared to other sampled points).
-Then, to perform nearest neighbor interpolation, all that space is assigned the value of that sampled point.
+Then, to perform nearest neighbor interpolation, all that space is assigned the value of that sampled point. [^bolstad]

-Source: GIS Fundamentals: A First Text on Geographic Information Systems, 5th ed., Paul Bolstad

 We can use the [`scipy` package](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.Voronoi.html) to create Thiessen polygons.
 After running the `Voronoi()` function, we can use the `vertices` attribute to get a list of vertices, which we can subsequently use to generate polygons.